 British citizens must have a full British passport to visit the countries featured on our website.
-Visas are not required for any country, other than India, Nepal and Turkey.
+Visas are not required by British citizens for any country other than India, Nepal and Turkey

-A British passport presently takes approximately 3 weeks to obtain (see the UK government website, www.gov.uk/browse/abroad/passports
+Renewal of a British passport currently takes about 3 weeks (see the UK government website, www.gov.uk/browse/abroad/passports

 ).
 You should allow at least 6 weeks if any members of your party are applying for their first adult passport.
 Babies and children must have their own passport, and cannot be included on a parent’s passport.
 Children’s passports are valid for 5 years.

 If any member of your party is not a British citizen or holds a non-British passport, you must check passport and visa requirements with the Embassy or Consulate of the country(ies) to or through which you are intending to travel.
 Note that many European countries now require that passports issued by non-EEA (European Economic Area) countries must be valid for 3 months beyond the period of intended stay.